parse-community/parse-server/README.md

 ## Configuration

 Parse Server can be configured using the following options.
-You may pass these as parameters when running a standalone `parse-server`.
-Alternatively, you can use the `PARSE_SERVER_OPTIONS` environment variable set to the JSON of your configuration, If you're using Parse Server on Express, you may also pass these to the `ParseServer` object as options.
+You may pass these as parameters when running a standalone `parse-server`, or by loading a configuration file in JSON format using `parse-server path/to/configuration.json`.
+If you're using Parse Server on Express, you may also pass these to the `ParseServer` object as options.

+For the full list of configuration options, run `parse-server --help`.

 #### Basic options